-It’s no secret that over the last 35 years the computer has replaced much of the technology that originally required us to work in an office.
+It’s no secret that over the last four decades the computer has replaced much of the technology that originally required us to work in an office.
 Paper trails that needed to be kept under lock and key can now be recorded and accessed easily through electronic means, whilst the internet has made a range of communication technologies obsolete, from faxes and letters, to even phones.
 On top of this, improvements in infrastructure have enabled us to have conversations with people around the world from the comforts of our own home.

 All of the above goes some way to explaining people’s inability to see that the era of the computer and the desk is coming to an end.
 When the computer has replaced so much of our day to day working lives, how could it ever upend itself?

 But for those in the know, it’s hard to see the humble desk, for which many of us sit for upwards of 7 hours a day, remaining a fixture in our working lives for the foreseeable future.
 It’s looking more and more likely that the office and desk of the future will look a little different due to a number of factors:

 A recent study estimated that what we think of as the ‘corporate ladder’ has actually become more of a corporate lattice over the last 25 years, with 25% of management positions having been flattened out and a more entrepreneurial structure taking place, one where employees can more directly access the CEO and take control of projects rather than going through a hierarchy.
 Most of this is due to a new need for businesses to move away from efficiency based models and into something that’s more agile and better suited to adaptability.
 This flattened structure enables greater innovative thinking across departments, however it also requires a better way to scale collaboration.